-For a number of years, the Bureau of Consumer Financial Protection (CFPB) has been working to harmonize the Real Estate Settlement Procedures Act (RESPA) and Truth in Lending Act (TILA) disclosures and regulations.
-While a published final rule is an improvement over the 2012 proposed rule, there still have been questions, complications, and costs related to the implementation that began on October 3, 2015.
+For a number of years, the Consumer Financial Protection Bureau (CFPB) has been working to harmonize the Real Estate Settlement Procedures Act (RESPA) and Truth in Lending Act (TILA) disclosures and regulations.
+The final Know Before You Owe (KBYO or TRID) rule has helped clarify real estate sales transactions, but initially faced many questions, complications, and costs related to the implementation that began on October 3, 2015.

 I am a real estate professional.
 What does this mean for my business?

-The new integrated disclosures replace the long-standing Good Faith Estimate (GFE) and HUD-1 settlement statement.
+The new KBYO integrated disclosures replace the long-standing Good Faith Estimate (GFE) and HUD-1 settlement statement.
 Like any new process, there has been a learning curve with unanticipated hurdles.
 This uncertainty has generated a degree of risk aversion on the part of lenders that has led to a more tightly lender-controlled closing process.
 Of concern is a requirement that the Closing Disclosure (CD) be issued three days before closing, what adjustments can be made to the CD after it has been issued, and the potential delays that could result.
 Additionally, agents have reported reluctance by lenders and title companies to share the CD out of fear of liability for disclosing clients' nonpublic personal information.
 The CFPB has been working to address these outstanding concerns through subsequent rulemakings since 2015.